solana-labs/solana-program-library/docs/src/token.md

 ### Freezing accounts

-The Mint may also contain a `freeze_authority` can be used to issue `FreezeAccount` instructions that will render an Account unusable.
+The Mint may also contain a `freeze_authority` which can be used to issue `FreezeAccount` instructions that will render an Account unusable.
 Token instructions that include a frozen account will fail until the Account is thawed using the `ThawAccount` instruction.
 The `SetAuthority` instruction can be used to change a Mint's `freeze_authority`.
-If a Mint's `freeze_authority` is set to `None` then account freezing is permanently disabled
+If a Mint's `freeze_authority` is set to `None` then account freezing and thawing is permanently disabled and all currently frozen accounts will also stay frozen permanently.

 ### Wrapping SOL